-Did you know that 43% of small businesses spend six or more hours a week on social media?
+Did you know that 43 percent of small businesses spend six or more hours a week on social media?
 Connecting with customers is a vital task for any small company—but it’s awfully time-consuming, too.
 And as we learned from our interview with DreamHost’s Director of Product, the number one resource that small businesses value is their time.

 Fortunately, social media doesn’t have to be a timesuck.
 The same technology that makes social media possible can also make business tasks go faster.
 Here are a few tips for making sure that when it comes to social media, your small business accounts work as hard as you do:

 From Twitter to Tumblr to Snapchat, there are a lot of social media sites and apps out there that everyone seems to be using—plus another dozen you’ve probably never used or even heard of.
 However, being active on social media doesn’t have to mean using every social media platform there is.
 Choose just two or three and learn to use them expertly, rather than floundering your way through them all.

 In order to determine which two or three to pick, figure out where your business’s audience already is.
 In order to find out, you could conduct a survey on your mailing list.
 Or you could check Google Analytics to see which social media sites most readers use to find your website by looking under Acquisitions → Social.
 A third way would be to see where your competitors and other influencers in your niche spend their digital free time.

 Once you’ve narrowed down your social media targets, it’ll be a lot easier to focus on offering quality content for your audience.
 (Plus, since you’ve only got a few places in which to learn the ropes, you won’t have to worry as much about making embarrassing social media snafus!
 Not that you ever would.
 We believe in you.)